 Disability-related work expenses

-In addition to what you might pay for disability-related transportation costs, consider any special aids you need in order to work effectively, such as the following:
+If you are self-employed, you can typically include the cost of things you buy to perform your job as a business expense.
+In addition to what you might pay for disability-related medical costs, consider any special aids you need in order to work effectively, such as:

 - Video conferencing equipment